Partnership tax law is arguably one of the most complex set of provisions in the

 partner/members to reflect their agreed-upon interests properly in

 partnership or LLC economic activities.

-• Determine the risks taken by investors with respect to their
+• Determine the risks taken by investors with respect to their investment in

 • Determine the consequences of selling a partnership or LLC interest.